TheCarpetMerchant/archive_reader/README.md

 ## Android : How to install ?
 It is advisable to make a backup of the app's data from the Settings before installing an update.

 If you got the app from the Play Store, you will need to uninstall it before re-installing it the first time.
+If you got Premium through the Play Store, the subscription will not be kept if you uninstall the app.

 1) Download the .apk file from the link above.
 2) From your file explorer, open the downloaded .apk file.